ossobv/asterisklint/README.rst

 * Function argument parsing.
 * Recursive #includes probably make asterisklint run out of stack.
 * Trim CALLERID match (as used in FreePBX dialplan).
-* Add functions DB, DB_EXISTS, MD5 (as used in FreePBX dialplan).
-* Add apps Authenticate, AGI (as used in FreePBX dialplan).
 * Scan for missing dialplan-includes.
 * Add checks for recursive dialplan-includes.
 * For the Goto/Gosub-visiting: